timj-wood/timj-wood.github.io/_posts/2026-09-23-hawkes-processes.md

 <figure>
   <img src="/assets/posts/hawkes/classification.png" alt="Estimated probability of being imported, by true origin">
-  <figcaption>Each case's estimated probability of being imported, split by its true origin.</figcaption>
+  <figcaption>Fig 3.
+Each case's estimated probability of being imported, split by its true origin.</figcaption>
 </figure>

 The classification results were the most interesting part for me.
 Adding up the probabilities gives an expected 185 imported cases, against a true 174, so the model gets the overall split roughly right.
 Individual cases are much harder: labelling each case as imported when its probability is above 0.5 gets 68% right, and the two groups overlap a lot in the figure.
 That's because an imported case arriving during a burst of local transmission looks, in timing alone, just like a local case.
 Timing tells you a lot about *how many* cases are imported, but much less about *which* ones, and this is exactly where partial travel histories become valuable.